Beyond Midlife Magic

 Jo Ann stated that she has experienced psychic communication with both Titania Essex and Major Richards.

 Titania is a fictional character who is part of Mark’s claims to be a space captain.
-Mark asserts that he first met her in England when they were children.
+Mark asserts that he first met her in England when that were children.
 They played with raptors and had a number of adventures.
 She grew up to be the love of Mark’s life and they had a son together.
 Titania is said to have been murdered in 1979.
 Mark was determined to leave the Secret Space Program after that.

 As discussed on this site there is no basis for the narrative.
 Mark’s history was well documented during the trial and up to the present.
 After college he started numerous projects and edited a journal based on Ecotopian ideas.
 He eventually married his college sweetheart.
 No evidence has been presented to support his claims about Titania and unsurprisingly there appears to be no record of her.